-- Payment of grant will be paid in arrears (invoice will be required), then paid quarterly upon adherence to grant terms and conditions and successful completion of quarterly reports (dates as per Schedule 2) and achieving project/service Key Deliverables, KPI's, Outputs, Outcomes, Key Performance Indicators, Budget (as per schedule 2). - 5.2 In order for any payment to be released, the Commissioner will require the Recipient to: - a) have signed and returned a copy of this Grant Agreement to the Commissioner, - b) have invoiced the Commissioner for the amount payable in accordance with Schedule 3, - c) be in compliance with the terms and conditions of this Grant Agreement. - d) have provided correct Bank Details within their bid/application
+- 5.1 First half, Year 1 payment paid up front (invoice will be required), then paid six monthly upon adherence to grant terms and conditions and successful completion of quarterly reports (dates as per Schedule 2) and achieving project/service Key Deliverables, KPI's, Outputs, Outcomes, Key Performance Indicators, Budget (as per schedule 2). - 5.2 In order for any payment to be released, the Commissioner will require the Recipient to: - a) have signed and returned a copy of this Grant Agreement to the Commissioner, - b) have invoiced the Commissioner for the amount payable in accordance with Schedule 3, - c) be in compliance with the terms and conditions of this Grant Agreement. - d) have provided correct Bank Details within their bid/application

-- 5.3 The Commissioner reserves the right to withhold all or any payments of the Grant if the Commissioner has reasonably requested information/documentation from the Recipient and this has not been received in the timescales reasonably required. - 6.
-Eligible expenditure - 6.1 Eligible expenditure consists of payments by the Recipient for the Purpose of the agreed bid. - 6.2 The Recipient shall account for the Grant on an accruals basis.
-This requires the cost of goods or services to be recognised when the goods or services are received, rather than when they are paid for. - 6.3 Eligible expenditure is net of VAT recoverable by the Recipient from HM Revenue & Customs and gross or irrecoverable VAT. - 6.4 The following costs are NOT Eligible Expenditure: Payments that support activity intended to influence or attempt to influence Parliament, government or political parties, or attempting to influence the awarding or renewal of contracts and grants, or attempting to influence legislative or regulatory action.
+5.3 The Commissioner reserves the right to withhold all or any payments of the Grant if the Commissioner has reasonably requested information/documentation from the Recipient and this has not been received in the timescales reasonably required.

+6. Eligible expenditure

+- 6.1 Eligible expenditure consists of payments by the Recipient for the Purpose of the agreed bid. - 6.2 The Recipient shall account for the Grant on an accruals basis.
+This requires the cost of goods or services to be recognised when the goods or services are received, rather than when they are paid for. - 6.3 Eligible expenditure is net of VAT recoverable by the Recipient from HM Revenue & Customs and gross or irrecoverable VAT